There are countless ways rabies vaccination can harm your dog – often permanently. I’m going to tell you about just 65 of those ways below.

 - Don’t give your dogs more rabies shots than he needs to comply with the law.
 Under current laws, that means every three years.

 - Research your local laws on rabies vaccination.
 There are very few places that’ll accept rabies titers instead of vaccination.
 Let’s advocate for all states and provinces to accept titers in lieu of repetitive vaccinations.
-Contact the Rabies Challenge Fund for advice on how to get the laws changed in your state.

 - If you want to get a rabies titer, I encourage you to submit the blood through Hemopet, because they take the extra step of collecting the data before sending the titers out to rabies certified laboratories such as those at Kansas State University and Cornell University.